 On average, a heart valve opens and closes over 30 million times a year.
 Over time, the leaflets of the valve can begin to develop calcification and thickening leading to obstruction of blood flow.
 Alternatively, the valve leaflets may become enlarged and floppy leading to uncontrolled flow of blood in the wrong direction.

 Why one person develops heart valve disease is not well understood.
 However, other forms of heart disease including atherosclerosis, arterial hypertension, as well as advanced age, kidney disorders, infection, and genetic disorders are all factors that may influence the development of heart valve disease.

-Other causes of valve disease include the following conditions:
+Other causes of valve disease include:

-Symptoms of Valve Disease
+What Are the Symptoms of Valve Disease?

 - Shortness of breath

 - Rapid weight gain or swelling (from water retention)

 - Chest pain or pressure, especially upon physical exertion

 Keep in mind that these symptoms can also indicate conditions other than valve disease.
 If you’re experiencing any of these symptoms, contact your doctor immediately.